709,000 Seek US Jobless Aid as Pandemic Escalates

-The figures coincide with a sharp resurgence in confirmed viral infections to an all-time high above 120,000 a day.
+Yet the improvement will be put at risk by the sharp resurgence in confirmed viral infections to an all-time high well above 120,000 a day.
 Cases are rising in49 states, and deaths are increasing in 39.The nation has now recorded 240,000 virus-related deaths and 10.3 million confirmed infections.

 As colder weather sets in and fear of the virus escalates, consumers may turn more cautious about traveling, shopping, dining out and visiting gyms, barber shops and retailers.
 Companies in many sectors could cut jobs or workers' hours.
 In recent days, the virus' resurgence has triggered tighter restrictions on businesses, mostly restaurants and bars, in a range of states, including Texas, New York, Maryland, and Oregon.